9+ Ways To Save Money While Being Sustainable

 First, always wait for a full load before starting the washer!
 Running a half‑empty machine uses nearly the same amount of water and electricity as a full one.
 So unless your washer offers a “quick wash” setting that adapts water levels to the load size, it’s better to hold off until you have enough laundry for a full wash.

 Second, switch to cold‑water settings!
-Since heating water accounts for up to 90% of the energy in a typical wash cycle, you could significantly reduce your washer energy consumption by simply switching to cold water setting.
-Also, using cold not only cleans most everyday clothes just as effectively but also preserves fabric fibers and colors, helping your garments last longer.
+Since heating water accounts for up to 90% of the energy in a typical wash cycle, you could significantly reduce your washer's energy consumption by simply switching to the cold water setting.
+Also, using cold water not only cleans most everyday clothes just as effectively but also preserves fabric fibers and colors, helping your garments last longer.

 To take it further, whenever the weather and space allow, you should air‑dry your laundry on a rack or clothesline.
 No electricity required, and your clothes will smell a lot fresher too.

-Actionable Tip: Switch to cold water settings for laundry because it can save up to 90% of the energy used by your washer!
+Actionable Tip: Switching to cold water settings for laundry not only saves up to 90% of the energy used by your washer, but it can also extend the life of your clothes and significantly reduce your household’s carbon footprint.

 5. Use Your Dishwasher